heyapplemango/cosmodal/README.md

 interface WalletManagerProviderProps {
   // Wallet types available for connection.
   enabledWalletTypes: WalletType[]
+  // Optional wallet options for each wallet type. walletOptions?: Partial<Record<WalletType, Record<string, any>>>
   // Chain ID to initially connect to and selected by default if nothing
   // is passed to the hook.
 Must be present in one of the objects in
   // `chainInfoList`.